 Dress code will be scrubs that are clean, neat and in good repair with comfortable and clean shoes.
 Volunteers may also wear clinic t-shirt with khaki pants, below the knee capris, or jeans that are in good repair.
 No shorts, mid-riff shirts allowed.

 Medical equipment will be provided except for stethoscopes.
 Please bring your own.
 Volunteers may bring their own equipment as well and may store it in the clinic.
-New Springs Community Church cannot be held responsible for lost or stolen equipment.
+First Presbyterian cannot be held responsible for lost or stolen equipment.

 Medical Provider: physician, nurse practitioner, physician assistant